neilbalch/Cpp-Tutorial-Series/C++/Ch3 OOP.md

 ## 3.3:  Enumerations

-Wile not being a super crucial type in C++, when enumerations are applicable, they make what they do SO damn easy and easy to read.
+While not being a super crucial type in C++, when enumerations are applicable, they make what they do SO damn easy and easy to read.
 For that reason alone, they are worth knowing about.

 Fundamentally, enumerations are just an integer variable, but the façade they put up on the front end makes dealing with states so much easier.
 Say we wanted a class to keep track of what state it was in . (*e.g. processing data, saving data to a file, reading data from a file, et. cetera*) We could just create an integer member variable and assign meaning to each number, (*e.g. -1 means an error occurred, 0 means doing nothing, 1 means reading, 2 means writing, et. cetera*) but that would get clunky over time, and it wouldn't be immediately obvious just from reading the code that that is what is happening.